willys0/UNICORN-2020/docs/QuickStart.md

     - Move back to the main menu
     - Press start and close the hatch

+For convenience the console interface provided by Husqvarna (hrp_teleop) can be used to see the state of the mower, you want the status to be `PAUSED` to be able to control the mower:

+> rosrun am_driver hrp_teleop.py

+hrp_teleop can also be used to override loop detection by pressing `9`.

 ### Troubleshooting
 Here are some common errors and how to fix them: